mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How can I measure current?
 - Probe input impedance - what should it be any why?
 - When would I want different probe impedance?

+# Signal Integrity/Power Integrity (SI/PI)

+## SI
+- How to characterize quality of a signal?
+- Explain ground bounce?
+- What happens if signal rising edge is too slow?
+Too fast?

+## PI
+- How to characterize quality of power supply?

 # Digital Electronics

 # Digital Logic